What is a Hybrid Event? The Ultimate Guide for Broadcasters

 Hosting a hybrid event stream requires quite a bit of planning and preparation.

-Hosting a hybrid event as a broadcaster takes a bit more planning and preparation than an event that is only in-person or only online.
+Hosting a hybrid event as a broadcaster takes a bit more planning and preparation than an event that is only in-person or online.
 Even with a few extra steps involved, hosting a hybrid event is pretty straightforward.

 Let’s run through the steps you need to follow to bring your hybrid event to life.